eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-18_sunday-sbd-giveaway-the-game-is-on-again-after-9-months-5-sbds-up-for-grabs-if-you-can-recognize-this-cafe.md

 ---
-title: "[Sunday SBD Giveaway] The Game is ON again after 9 months!!
-5 SBDs up for grabs if you can recognize this Cafe"
+title: '[Sunday SBD Giveaway] The Game is ON again after 9 months!!
+5 SBDs up for grabs if you can recognize this Cafe'
 permlink: sunday-sbd-giveaway-the-game-is-on-again-after-9-months-5-sbds-up-for-grabs-if-you-can-recognize-this-cafe
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2017-06-18 03:11:54
 categories:
 - cafe